Mum takes in Ukrainian families fleeing to Poland

 The United Nations says more than 800,000 people have left Ukraine since the Russian invasion began.

-Most of the tens of thousands crossing into Poland stay with relatives or move on to other countries, but others have nowhere to go.
+Most of the many thousands crossing into Poland stay with relatives or move on to other countries, but others have nowhere to go.

+Some people living near the border are opening their homes to those who need shelter.